Meet our board.

 Wayne has a 15 year history in Men’s Behaviour change, developing the initial service model and policy for a Men’s therapeutic community residential Domestic Violence program.
 Wayne is a consultant psychologist and currently operates MindTime, his own private consultancy business providing Psychological and Counselling Services to young people, school staff and their families, at private and public schools in the Rockingham area.

-Michael Hovane is a practising lawyer of over 27 years’ experience, predominantly in the family law and family violence areas.
+Michael Hovane is a practising lawyer of over 27 years’ experience, predominantly in the family law and family violence areas and is the Deputy Chairman on the Stopping Family Violence board.
 Michael managed the specialist Domestic Violence Unit and conducted family law, child protection and restraining order litigation at Legal Aid WA for 17 years, before moving to a newly created role of Family Violence Consultant in 2017.

 As Family Violence Consultant, Michael has a lead role in relation to family violence for law reform and policy matters, training and professional development, community and professional resources, and collaborative projects and services across Legal Aid WA.